Legal Intern Program

 Economic Crimes Unit / Criminal Division

-Because interns file cases, rather than having calendars of cases that have been filed, the position requires a person to be organized and a self-starter.
-About 3/4 of the work is office work including interviewing victims and other witnesses in person or by telephone.
-Interns will have about four trials during the summer, but each trial will be a half day or more.
+Unlike district court, where an intern typically handles calendars, the ECU interns case load is from start to finish in the life of a criminal case.
+Because ECU interns have their own case load, the position requires a person to be organized and a self-starter.
+Some of the work is office work including interviewing victims and other witnesses in person or by telephone, some is in court.
+Interns typically have four trials during the summer, but each trial will be one day or more.
 There will be about five other court appearances per week.
-Mostly, these are hearings for failure to pay restitution.
-The Economic Crimes Unit also encourages interns to volunteer to handle Seattle District Court criminal calendars and jury trials as his or her schedule allows.

-The Economic Crimes Unit asks for a commitment of 15 hours per week during the candidate's third year of law school.
+The Economic Crimes Unit asks for a commitment of 14 hours per week during the candidate's third year of law school to continue to handle the vertical prosecution part of the position.
 Therefore, this position is limited to local law students only.

 Persons with disabilities may request special accommodations from the King County Prosecuting Attorney's Office in order to participate in a selection process or to perform work once hired.
 Requests for accommodations should be made as soon as possible.
 This may be done by a written letter or an appropriate alternative format to our offices, or phone 206-477-1204.

 For additional information contact: